Preparing for Internationalization (i18n)

 Edition Interfaces

-Jahia maintains almost all of the translations for the edition interfaces.
-The only thing we cannot translate for you is the display name of node types, fields, and choice list options.
+Jahia provides translations for most of the edition interfaces.
+The only elements that must be translated by the module developer are the display name of node types, fields, and choice list options.

 # Example for the `luxe:header` node type